 What is Immunotherapy?

-With some tumors, it’s thought that the cancer cells don’t look abnormal enough to initiate a strong immune response.
-For instance, to mount the immune response to cancer, the immune system needs to clearly see cancer or antigens on the surface of the cells.
+With some tumours, it’s thought that the cancer cells don’t look abnormal enough to initiate a strong immune response.
+For instance, to mount the immune response to cancer, the immune system needs to see cancer or antigens on the surface of the cells.

 There are various clinical trials executed that combined immunotherapy with chemotherapy to shrink lung cancers before removing them surgically.
 According to findings, this combination has reduced the risk of recurrence, progression, or death by 37% compared to patients who received chemo alone.